susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 It's rare that you're going to have a project all to yourself, with full control; cherish it to do something that's distinct!

-Do something silly!
+Feel free to do something silly!
 Do something that only you and your friends would understand!

 I know that you might have questions now: